eleks/rnd-android-wear-tesla/README.md

 See live demo here <https://www.youtube.com/watch?v=XK0YkxTFvV0>

-p.s. the communication with Tesla Mock API is currently down becauase of unexpected changes in API.
+p.s. the communication with Tesla Mock API is currently down because of unexpected changes in API.

 *Disclaimer: Tesla Motors Inc. was not involved and did not endorse neither author, nor ELEKS Ltd. in experiments and application described in this article*